Baru Bian

-Baru Bian (born 9 September 1958) is a Malaysian politician.
-He has served as the Member of Parliament (MP) for Selangau since May 2018 and Member of the Sarawak State Legislative Assembly (MLA) for Ba'kelalan since April 2011.
-He also had served as the Minister of Works in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad from July 2018 to the collapse of the PH administration in February 2020.
-He created history by becoming the first federal minister from the Lun Bawang community.
+Baru Bian (born 9 September 1958) is a Malaysian politician and lawyer who has served as Member of the Sarawak State Legislative Assembly (MLA) for Ba'kelalan since April 2011.
+He served as the Minister of Works in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad from July 2018 to the collapse of the PH administration in February 2020 and the Member of Parliament (MP) for Selangau from May 2018 to November 2022.
+He is a member of the Progressive Democratic Party (PDP), a component party of the Gabungan Parti Sarawak (GPS) coalition and was a member of the Parti Sarawak Bersatu (PSB), People's Justice Party (PKR), a component party of the PH and formerly Pakatan Rakyat (PR) coalitions.
+He has also served as the Vice President of PDP since April 2024.
+He also served as the State Chairman of PKR of Sarawak from December 2009 to his resignation from the party in February 2020.
+He became the first ever federal minister of the Lun Bawang ethnicity in the Malaysian history.

-He currently is a member of the Parti Sarawak Bersatu (PSB), an opposition at federal but independent at state levels party.